daveebbelaar/pgvectorscale-rag-solution/README.md

 This tutorial will guide you through setting up and using `pgvectorscale` with Docker and Python, leveraging OpenAI's powerful `text-embedding-3-small` model for embeddings.
 You'll learn to build a cutting-edge RAG (Retrieval-Augmented Generation) solution, combining advanced retrieval techniques (including hybrid search) with intelligent answer generation based on the retrieved context.
 Perfect for AI engineers looking to enhance their projects with state-of-the-art vector search and generation capabilities with the power of PostgreSQL.

+## YouTube Tutorial
+You can watch the full tutorial here on [YouTube](https://youtu.be/hAdEuDBN57g).

 ## Pgvectorscale Documentation

 For more information about using PostgreSQL as a vector database in AI applications with Timescale, check out these resources: